NiccoloCase/bsc-multi-agent-ai-framework/README.md

 * Responds to meta-model updates and logs runtime events.
 * Enables runtime adaptation.

+---

+## Benefits of a Reflective Approach
+A reflective approach offers several key advantages:

+* **Dynamic Reconfiguration**: The system can adapt its behavior and structure at runtime by modifying its meta-level, eliminating the need for redeployment.
+* **Separation of Concerns**: Decoupling application logic (Base Level) from the Knowledge Layer (Meta Level) — which experiences more frequent changes — significantly enhances maintainability and extensibility.
+* **Semantic Interoperability**: Components, even without prior knowledge of each other, can interact seamlessly.
+This facilitates the integration of diverse agents into cohesive workflows, enabling the composition of complex and adaptive interactions.
+* **Explainability and Traceability**: By monitoring the system's components and behaviors, the meta-level establishes a foundation for a self-aware and auditable architecture.
+This empowers the system to track its composition, explain decision-making rationale, and trace outcomes.

+---

 ## Workflow Execution

 This framework includes a custom-built workflow engine designed specifically for dynamic AI workflows.